-Lilian has a natural and social science background with experience in both quantitative and qualitative research techniques in urban and remote settings.
-She is passionate about combining social and ecological science to explore the relationships between people and place.
-From a research perspective, she is particularly interested in how different ways of interacting with the natural world, traditional knowledge systems, human values and ideas of nature influence conservation initiatives and outcomes.
+Lilian has a natural and social science background and experience in both quantitative and qualitative research techniques in urban and remote settings.
+She is passionate about combining social and ecological science to explore the relationships between people and place, and in how different ways of interacting with the natural world, traditional knowledge systems, human values and ideas of nature influence conservation initiatives and outcomes.